Rufski/Rufski.github.io/_posts/2020-06-16-PMU-1-prologue.md

 I'm plotting the approximate chances of reaching 100 dollars as a function of the initial sum available to play (these chances have been computed by Monte-Carlo simulation over 10,000 games for each initial sum; I assumed a 50% chances of winning).
 Notice how the graph slightly curves down.
 If you're looking to reach the 100 dollars with a 95% confidence, you need to start with...
 97 dollars!
 With a 3% gain that's not the most lucrative of games.

 There's further problems with the application of this strategy, among others the fact that, while I assumed above a 50% chances of winning, nothing says that a horse with odds 2:1 has a 50% chances of winning.
-Rather, odds represent the betters' **confidence** in the horse, which might, or might not, prove justified.
+Rather, odds represent the pool of betters' **confidence** in the horse (how many betters placed bets on the horse), which might, or might not, prove justified.

-##
+## The less stupid way to win at the races

+Fast forward ten years later.
+I bump into <a href="https://www.bloomberg.com/news/features/2018-05-03/the-gambler-who-cracked-the-horse-racing-code">this very entertaining article</a> telling the story of Bill Benter, who made a fortune by applying statistical anlysis to Hong Kong horse races.
+Much better than the single mom and her one weird trick.
+Over the span of 15 years, Benter and his associates developed a quantitative analysis team that worked on strategies that would eventually win them the biggest jackpot of the Hong Kong races (amounting to about $13 millions).
+That sentence does not give credit to the fantastic story so go ahead and read the Bloomberg article.

+That article found me in times where I was waist deep into machine learning.